 A company posts a job for a “Head of Cybersecurity.”
-That’s not just a vacancy — it’s a signal.
-It tells you the company is investing in a specific area, that a decision-maker with a budget is about to land (or is already there), and that the timing for your outreach couldn’t be better.
+That’s not just a vacancy.
+It’s a signal.
+It tells you the company is investing in a specific area, that a decision-maker with a budget is about to land (or is already there), and that the window for relevant outreach is open right now.

-The problem?
-Most sales teams see that job listing and don’t know what to do with it.
-They can’t turn a company name on Indeed into an email address for the right person — at least not systematically.
+The problem is that most sales teams see that job listing and don’t know what to do with it.
+They can’t turn a company name on Indeed into an email address for the right person, not systematically.

-This article walks you through the full enrichment chain: from raw job signal all the way to a verified, contactable lead ready for outreach.
+This article walks through the full enrichment chain: from raw job signal to a verified, contactable lead ready for outreach.
 Every step is concrete, every tool is named, and the pipeline is reproducible at scale.

 Why Job Listings Are One of the Strongest B2B Signals

-When a company posts a job, it reveals:
+When a company posts a job, it reveals several things at once:

-• Budget allocation: Hiring = spending intent in a specific area
+- Budget allocation: hiring means spending intent in a specific area

-If you sell HR software, a company hiring 5 HR managers is telling you something.
+If you sell HR software, a company hiring five HR managers is telling you something.
 If you sell security tools, a “Cloud Security Engineer” listing is a hand raised in your direction.
-Job signals translate directly into intent signals — and the companies that act on them first win the conversation.
+Job signals translate directly into intent signals, and the companies that act on them first win the conversation.

-The challenge is that a job listing gives you a company name (sometimes), a job title, and a location.
+The challenge is that a job listing gives you a company name, a job title, and a location.
 What you need is a decision-maker’s name, title, and verified email.
 That’s where the enrichment chain comes in.

 The Full Enrichment Chain: An Overview